UrmilPawar/Dog-Cat-Classifier/README.md

 # A Dog Cat classifier using Deep Learning
 - This was one of my projects as a part of Rinex AI training and Internship done in my 1st year of Engineering
-- The Task involved creating a classifier which whill classify an image as 'Dog' or a 'Cat'
+- The Task involved creating a classifier which whill classify an image as 'Dog' or a 'Cat' using CNN.
 - The Accuracy acheived was nearly 74%

 # Following are the images